 January 19, 2021

 In my work as a divorce and family mediator, I have the opportunity to work with parents seeking divorce or parents caught in conflict.
-In Massachusetts, parents getting divorced must complete a five-hour parent educational program.
+In Massachusetts, parents getting divorced must complete a five-hour court-approved parent educational program.
 These programs aim to educate parents about the impact of family restructuring on children.
 I recently attended a program to learn more about what is presented and discussed in these classes.

 During the five hours, (divided into two 2.5 hour classes that met on separate dates) parents learned about the impact their separation may have on their children, warning signs to watch for, how to help children thrive, and so much more.
 After observing the program in action, my eyes are now more open to how much of a toll conflict relating to divorce or parenting can take on each parent and on the children.
 One lesson I was reminded of is that a collaborative divorce and keeping conflict away from children play a big role in children doing well during and after their parents divorce.
 As a mediator, I can take great pride in my work helping parents put their children first and helping families work together to help their children.

 In class we talked about how the separation process, at times, can be difficult for children, both mentally and physically.
 For some children, the divorce means having to pack up their whole life and split it between two new homes.
 This alone can be tough for children to deal with.
 What can make the situation even more difficult is when a new home means a new school and having to make new friends as well.
 Being a new kid at a school is scary, especially if the kids are older and heavily involved in extracurricular activities with their previous school.
 All of these changes take time to get used to but children are resilient and can do it with proper support from both parents.
 In class we talked about how this adjustment period may take around two years for the child to become completely comfortable with their new lifestyle.